Factbox: Loopholes in Indian banks' systems were flagged, but not fixed

 JULY-AUGUST 2016:

-** In the letter, the RBI said a decentralised set up for SWIFT at several banks meant that as many as 1,000 users per bank in some cases had access to SWIFT.
-It warned this increased the probability of“compromise of credentials which in turn exposed the bank to heightened risk of fraudulent activities as well as potential malware attack”.
+** In the letter, the RBI said a decentralized set up for SWIFT at several banks meant that as many as 1,000 users per bank in some cases had access to SWIFT.
+It warned this increased the probability of “compromise of credentials which in turn exposed the bank to heightened risk of fraudulent activities as well as potential malware attack”.

-** The letter also criticised banks for not having robust oversight despite having a decentralised SWIFT system, and in particular flagged the access being given to junior officials.
+** The letter also criticized banks for not having robust oversight despite having a decentralized SWIFT system, and in particular flagged the access being given to junior officials.

 ** The RBI said there was no mechanism at most banks to verify whether every outward SWIFT message related to trade finance had a corresponding underlying letter of credit, and thus check if a letter of credit was being fraudulently issued.